 There are a few options for concrete slabs.
 The most popular is a traditional pour-in-place slab.
 This type of slab is made of portland cement, aggregate, and water.
-It is mixed on site and poured over a prepared surface.
-The slab is then troweled smooth.
+It is mixed on-site and poured over a prepared surface.
+The slab is then troweled smoothly.

 A precast slab is made in a factory and then delivered to the site.
 It is often used when there are curves or other difficult shapes that need to be formed.
 A disadvantage of this type of slab is that it can be heavy and difficult to handle.

 Another option is a green slab.
 This type of slab uses less cement and more recycled materials such as glass, metal, or plastic.
 It also uses natural materials such as straw, rice hulls, or cork.